ligato/docs/docs/plugins/vpp-plugins.md

 ```
 /vnf-agent/<agent-label>/config/vpp/srv6/v2/localsid/<SID>
 ```
-where ```<SID>``` (Segment ID) is a unique ID of local sid and it must be an valid IPv6 address.
-The SID in NB key must be the same as in the json configuration (value of NB key-value pair).
+where ```<SID>``` (Segment ID) is a unique ID of a local sid and it must be a valid IPv6 address.

 ### Configuring Policy
 The segment routing policy can be configured using this key:
 ```
 /vnf-agent/<agent-label>/config/vpp/srv6/v2/policy/<bsid>
 ```
-where ```<bsid>``` is  unique binding SID of the policy.
-As any other SRv6 SID it must be an valid IPv6 address.
-Also the SID in NB key must be the same as in the json configuration (value of NB key-value pair).\
+where ```<bsid>``` is the unique binding SID of the policy.
+As with any other SRv6 SIDs, it must be a valid IPv6 address.

-The policy can have defined inside value multiple segment lists.
-The VPP implementation doesn't allow to have policy without at least one segment list.
-Therefore inserting(updating with) policy that has not defined at least one segment list will fail (value can be written in ETCD, but its application to VPP will fail as validation error).
+The policy can be defined inside multiple segment lists.
+The VPP implementation does not allow a policy without at least one segment list.
+Therefore inserting(updating with) policy that has not defined at least one segment list will fail.
+Note that the value can be written to etcd, but its application to VPP will result in a validation error).

 ### Configuring Steering
 The steering (the VPP's policy for steering traffic into SR policy) can be configured using this key: